Quantizing Whisper-small: How design choices affect ASR performance: Discussion

-Across nearly all configurations, quantized models suffered larger accuracy drops on \textit{test-other} than on \textit{test-clean}, reflecting the impact of background noise, accents, and lower intelligibility.
+Across nearly all configurations, quantized models suffered larger accuracy drops on \textit{test-other} than on \textit{test-clean}, indicating reduced robustness under the more challenging conditions represented by the \textit{test-other} split.
 As shown in Figure \ref{fig:tradeoff}, lower-bit formats such as \textit{BNB} \textit{nf4} and \textit{HQQ} \textit{int3} showed the steepest increases in WER, underlining how aggressive compression disproportionately reduces robustness.

 Interestingly, \textit{Quanto} dynamic \textit{int8} was an exception: it not only matched the baseline on \textit{test-clean} but also outperformed it on \textit{test-other}.
-This suggests that under certain conditions, quantization can act as a form of regularization, stabilizing predictions in noisy environments.
+This suggests that under certain conditions, quantization can act as a form of regularization, stabilizing predictions in acoustically challenging environments.
 However, this effect appears limited to moderate settings (e.g., \textit{int8}); once precision drops further, errors compound rapidly under adverse acoustic conditions.
+A similar robustness gap between \textit{test-clean} and \textit{test-other} is also evident for Whisper-base and Whisper-tiny, where \textit{nf4} degrades more strongly than \textit{int8} on \textit{test-other}.

 For deployment, this highlights that 8-bit precision is a safe minimum in real-world scenarios, while lower-bit formats should be applied selectively and only when acoustic variability is less of a concern.